 Another fire occurred at a UMass building in Lowell.
-We remain of the opinion that landlords, particularly commercial landlords are ignoring key aspect of the Mass.
-Building Code that call for the installation of fire suppressant systems in certain circumstances, as well as particular types of smoke detectors that have proven far more efficient when it comes to early warning.
-Most people, unfortunately, don’t know the difference between photoelectric and ionization smoke detectors, and wind up purchasing detectors based solely on cost or convenience.
+We remain of the opinion that landlords, particularly commercial landlords are ignoring the key aspect of the Mass.
+Building codes that call for the installation of fire suppressant systems in certain circumstances, as well as particular types of smoke detectors that have proven far more efficient when it comes to early warning.
+Most people, unfortunately, don’t know the difference between photoelectric and ionization smoke detectors and wind up purchasing detectors based solely on cost or convenience.

 Thankfully, this fire didn’t result in injury, but far too often, such is not the case.